Data Sources and Methodology

 • Percent urban population of total population[4]

-4. Ranking on individual typology indicators
+Ranking on individual typology indicators

 151 countries were included in the typology, those for which there was no missing data across the four typology indicators.
 For each of these indicators, countries were ranked from highest to lowest, under the hypothesis that higher values were associated with more “modern” food systems, and lower values more “traditional” food systems.
 The ranking was inverted in the case of the share of dietary energy from cereals, roots, and tubers, which is theorized to be lower in more modern food systems.

-5. Score and categorization of five food system types
+Score and categorization of five food system types

 A score for each country was assigned based on the sum of its ranks on each of the four indicators.
-For example, if a country ranked 10th on agriculture value added, 15th on share of dietary energy from cereals roots and tubers, 17th on number of supermarkets per 100,000 population, and 8th on urbanization, it’s score was 50.
+For example, if a country ranked 10th on agriculture value added, 15th on share of dietary energy from cereals, roots, and tubers, 17th on number of supermarkets per 100,000 population, and 8th on urbanization, it’s score was 50.
 Once scores were calculated for each country, all countries were sorted from lowest score to highest score.
 The typology was created by separating the distribution of scores into quintiles, with the lowest quintile representing the most modern food system type and the highest quintile representing the most traditional food system type.
 Our team pre-selected five food system types as the most appropriate number that would capture heterogeneity in country food systems, while remaining significantly distinct and easy to communicate.
-For example, typologies based on three food systems will not pick up important differences within regions, while more than five typologies may include too much overlap between types.
+For example, typologies based on three food systems would not pick up important differences within regions, while more than five typologies may include too much overlap between types.
+The median and interquartile ranges (25th percentile to 75th percentile) are include in the table below,

 Agricultural value added per worker, constant 2010 USDShare of dietary energy from staplesNumber of supermarkets per 100,000 populationPercent of total population living in urban areas